jdkato/jdkato.github.io/_posts/2016-12-21-anw7-a-look-back-at-an-historic-season.md

 Kevin Bull,30,M,2.76,2.44,7.0,1.13,1.13,1.2,9.03,3.34,19.0,5.5,3.87,56.4,Completed
 ```

-These CSV files are then converted into a SQLite database (the structure of which is seen above), making the answers to many interesting questions a mere query away.
+These CSV files are then converted into a SQLite database (the structure of which is shown above), making the answers to many interesting questions a mere query away.
 For example, the fastest times on the Quintuple Steps from Venice Qualifying:

 <ul class="nav nav-tabs" id="product-table">
   <li><a href="#1" data-toggle="tab">Results</a></li>